-Frosted Ginger Cookies are so easy and so good and bring back memories of simpler times.
-You can leave the frosting off if you'd like, but I think it tempers the spices and adds a nice texture to the cookies.
-These are soft cookies and chewy too.
+These frosted ginger cookies are so easy and good and bring back memories of simpler times.
+You can leave the frosting off if you'd like, but it helps tempers the spices and adds a nice texture to the cookies.
+These are soft cookies and chewy, too.

 - 3/4 cup butter (softened)

 - 1 tablespoon vanilla